qsnjason/qsnjsclient/README.md

 qsnjsclient
 ===

-Javascript QSN API client by Quantitative Signals Network. https://www.quantsig.net
+QSN Javascript Websocket Client for Node.js and HTML5 Browsers.

-This client implements the QSN websocket messaging API.
+This client implements the QSN Websocket Messaging API.
 Access to model data, BBS messaging, and platform notifications are provided.
-The client exposes an event model with internal caching, providing realtime access to the QSN platform within HTML5 browsers.
+The client exposes an event model with internal caching, providing realtime access to the QSN platform.

-This client requires the jsSHA library. https://github.com/Caligatio/jsSHA.git
+Browser client requires the jsSHA library. https://github.com/Caligatio/jsSHA

+Node.js client requires the Minode library. https://github.com/billywhizz/minode

+Copyright (c) 2013 Quantitative Signals Network. https://www.quantsig.net

+Distributed under the terms of the MIT license (below).

-Client Configuration
+Standard and Browser Configuration
 ---

 The default QSN gateway is Europe (eu.quantsig.net).
 Also available are 'am.quantsig.net' (Americas) and 'as.quantsig.net' (Asia).